pi-r2/pathlength/README.md

 # pathlength

-A first approach to pathlength computation.
+A first approach to pathlength computation, and the result of my internship at COATI (https://team.inria.fr/coati/) under the supervision of David Coudert and Nicolas Nisse.

 See the resultats.pdf for an explanation of the reasonning behing the algorithm, aswell as some experimental results, or the ovearleaf link here : https://fr.overleaf.com/read/ydhpwwjrqvys (in french for now)